 1,000 picturesque acres ranging from the manicured lawns and formal gardens of the main campus to the meadows and woodlands of the Vassar Farm.
 Over 100 academic and residential buildings ranging in style from collegiate gothic to modernist, including two National Historic Landmarks.
 More

 98% of students live on campus (housing is guaranteed all four years).
 Over 100 student-run organizations and clubs.
-About 1,650 campus-wide events annually, including guest lecturers, visiting artists, performers, workshops, athletic events, and concerts.
+Over 1,000 campus-wide events annually, including guest lecturers, visiting artists, performers, workshops, athletic events, and concerts.
 More

 Campus visits are strongly encouraged; tours and information sessions are offered weekdays year-round, and on most fall Saturdays.
 Alumnae/i interviews are also available upon request.
 More